“People aren’t your most important asset. They’re your only asset.”

 Stacy Joslin

 Hi.
 I’m Stacy, owner of Sunny Street Yoga.
-I’m a mom, partner, wellness advocate, yogi, and corporate warrior.
+I’m a mom, partner, wellness advocate, yogi, and longtime corporate warrior.

 I’m a proud Pittsburgh native, and came to Atlanta in 2018 after having lived and worked in several states, most notably New Jersey and South Florida.
 I’ve spent the last 20+ years in strategic operations and consulting with large-scale corporations (hence the moving), and a few years ago decided to make a long-overdue left turn into wellness.
 I first earned certification as a functional medicine health coach, (FMCHC) and began my coaching business prior to becoming a yoga teacher.
-From the yoga side of things, I completed my 500-hour certification from Asheville Yoga Center, and am also certified as a mindfulness practitioner with Mindful Leader and a trauma-informed yoga teacher with the Veteran’s Yoga Project.
-I love supporting my clients’ mind-body-spirit wellness as both a yoga teacher and wellbeing coach, and am happy to be able to combine all of these elements in Sunny Street.
+I’ve recently added certifications as both a National Board Certified Health and Wellness Coach and a Corporate Wellness Specialist to that list in order to better help individuals nurture their overall wellbeing and to support companies in nurturing their colleagues.
+I offer coaching and consulting under the entity SweetPea Wellbeing, as well as through Sunny Street.

 The amazing faculty and I would love to see you at Sunny Street Yoga and get to know you better.
 Feel free to explore the site to learn more about us, our classes and our culture.